• Skip to main content

 bacon sausage cowboy beans

-More Soups & Stews You Will Love:
+10 Soups & Stew Recipes You Will Also Love:

-If you try this recipe, please leave a star rating and review in the recipe card below!
-Your feedback is incredibly valuable.
+Tried This Honey Garlic Cowboy Bean recipe?
+I’d love to hear how it turned out! ⭐ Please leave a star rating and review in the recipe card below—your feedback helps others discover this creamy, flavorful dish.
+Enjoy, and happy cooking!
 Follow me on Instagram and Pinterest for more delicious recipes, travel inspiration, and behind-the-scenes content.

-honey garlic cowboy beans
+sweet and savory honey garlic cowboy beans

-Honey Garlic Cowboy Beans
+Sweet & Savory Honey Garlic Cowboy Beans

 A hearty, one-pot dish packed with smoky bacon, savory kielbasa sausage, and tender ground beef, simmered with garlic, honey, and brown sugar for a deliciously sweet and savory flavor.
 With four types of beans, red wine, and Dijon mustard, these beans bake to perfection in a rich, flavorful sauce.
 Serve over mashed potatoes for the ultimate comfort food!

-Total Time 2 hours
+Total Time 2 hours hrs

 Course Main Course, Soup